gcc-mirror/gcc/gcc/ada/doc/gnat_rm/implementation_defined_pragmas.rst

 pragmas, and (if *-gnatw.w* is given) at least one matching warning must be suppressed.

+Note: if the ON form is not found, then the effect of the OFF form extends until the end of the file (pragma Warnings is purely textual, so its effect does not stop at the end of the enclosing scope).

 Note: to write a string that will match any warning, use the string ``"***"``.
 It will not work to use a single asterisk or two asterisks since this looks like an operator name.
 This form with three